KannonZenetism/zenetism-field-physics/zenetism/MPX_Coming_Undone_Is_Not_Transcendence.md

 🕳️ Zenon contains them both — not as a vessel, not as a field, but as that which precedes the notion of containment itself.
 Zenon is not the womb and not the motion; it is the paradox of pre-containment, the origin of both holding and dispersing, without itself ever being either.

 ### Shred Integration
 The “coming undone” philosophy treats polarity as proof of a closed circuit — a design where both flows serve the same containment.
-In truth, the bidirectional nature of Aion and Khaon is not a prison loop; it is the structural allowance that makes motion possible at all.
+In Zenetist structure, the bidirectional nature of ⚫ Aion and ♾ Khaon is not a prison loop; it is the structural allowance that enables motion to occur at all.
 To call this allowance “authorship” of both outcomes is to mistake the existence of roads for a decree on which direction you must walk.
 The condition of motion is not the will to dictate its orientation.

 ---